 Developing a comfort and ease in the messiness of real-world data means getting to ask new questions each time the data update.
 And knowing a dataset in detail tends to surface unexpected groupings or values that you can then work with subject-area experts to understand.
 Becoming a bit of a ‘mongrel’ by developing a base of knowledge across a variety of areas is especially valuable, as is becoming comfortable with the possibility of initially asking dumb questions.

 Measurement and data collection are about deciding how our world will become data.
 They are challenging.
 The world is so vibrant that it is difficult to reduce it to something that is possible to consistently measure and collect.
 Take, for instance, someone’s height.
 We can, probably, all agree that we should take our shoes off before we measure height.
 But our height changes over the course of the day.
 And measuring someone’s height with a tape measure will give different results to using a laser.
 If we are comparing heights between people or over time, it therefore becomes important to measure at the same time each day, using the same method.
-But that quickly becomes infeasible.
+But that quickly becomes unfeasible.

 Most of the questions we are interested in will use data that are more complicated than height.
 How do we measure how sad someone is?
 How do we measure pain?
 Who decides what we will measure and how we will measure it?
 There is a certain arrogance required to think that we can reduce the world to a value and then compare these.
 Ultimately, we must, but it is difficult to consistently define what is to be measured.
 This process is not value-free.
 The only way to reasonably come to terms with this brutal reduction is to deeply understand, and respect what we are measuring and collecting.
 What is the central essence, and what can be stripped away?

 Pablo Picasso, the twentieth century Spanish painter, has a series of drawings where he depicts the outline of an animal using only one line (Figure 1.2).
-Despite their simplicity, we recognise which animal is being depicted—the drawing is sufficient to tell the animal is a dog, not a cat.
+Despite their simplicity, we recognize which animal is being depicted—the drawing is sufficient to tell the animal is a dog, not a cat.
 Could this be used to determine whether the dog is sick?
 Probably not.
 We would likely want a more detailed drawing.
 The decision as to which features should be measured and collected, and which to ignore, turns on context and purpose.

 Data cleaning and preparation is a critical part of using data.
 We need to massage the data available to us into a dataset that we can use.
 This requires making a lot of decisions.
 The data cleaning and preparation stage is critical, and worthy of as much attention and care as any other.